Black Pearl (Yo-Yo album)

 Black Pearl is the second studio album by American rapper Yo-Yo.
 It was released on June 23, 1992, through EastWest Records America/Atlantic.
-Production was handled by DJ Pooh, Sir Jinx, Down Low Productions, DJ Muggs, Rashad Coes and DJ Bobcat, with Ice Cube serving as executive producer.
-The album peaked at number 145 on the Billboard 200 and number 32 on the Top R&B/Hip-Hop Albums.
+The album was produced by DJ Pooh, Sir Jinx, Down Low Productions, DJ Muggs, Rashad Coes, and DJ Bobcat, with Ice Cube serving as executive producer.
+It peaked at number 145 on the Billboard 200 and number 32 on the Top R&B/Hip-Hop Albums.

 The album spawned two singles: "Black Pearl" and "Home Girl Don't Play Dat".
 "Black Pearl" reached number 11 on the Hot Rap Singles chart and number 74 on the Hot R&B/Hip-Hop Singles & Tracks chart, and "Home Girl Don't Play Dat" peaked at number 3 on the Hot Rap Singles chart and number 53 on the Hot R&B/Hip-Hop Singles & Tracks chart.
 The song "I Can't Take No More" was included in the Girls Town soundtrack.

 Critical reception

-AllMusic's Ron Wynn wrote that: "Yo-Yo's positive (but not simplistic or naive) messages regarding female sexuality, self-esteem and achievement were grounded in hard raps and thudding beats on this album, still her most complete, and effective production."
+AllMusic's Ron Wynn wrote: "Yo-Yo's positive (but not simplistic or naive) messages regarding female sexuality, self-esteem and achievement were grounded in hard raps and thudding beats on this album, still her most complete, and effective production."
 Robert Christgau commented that "the nervous propulsion and unreleased tension of her funk agitates mind-body-spirit, only to be put right by a voice that's gotten kinder without even thinking about going soft.
 Advising the downpressed or dissing fools, her lyrics are smarter throughout and stunning on one that makes a battered wife's bizness its own."